JeffWeinell/REEs/README.md

 - [07-2_IQTREE_1May2019.R](PostSequencing/07-2_IQTREE_1May2019.R)
 - **Sort_Alignments_by_LocusType.R**

-For the second batch of 16 samples (I will also use these to re-process the first batch), I used the following bash scripts for pre-processing raw reads, assembling loci, and target matching loci:
+**New methods (2021)**
+I used this new pipeline to re-process the 2019 samples and to process the 2021 samples.

-- [preprocessingReads.sh](PostSequencing/preprocessingReads.sh) uses fastp and bbmap to trim adapters, remove contaminant reads, remove duplicates, and merge mergeable read pairs.
+- **Step 1:** [preprocessingReads.sh](PostSequencing/preprocessingReads.sh) uses fastp and bbmap to trim adapters, remove contaminant reads, remove duplicates, and merge mergeable read pairs.
-- [dipspades.sh](PostSequencing/dipspades.sh) uses dipspades.py from Spades version 3.12.0 (only this version works!)
+- **Step 2a:** [dipspades.sh](PostSequencing/dipspades.sh) uses dipspades.py from Spades version 3.12.0 (only this version works!)
-- [repeatMasker.sh](PostSequencing/repeatMasker.sh) masks low complexity and repeat sequences with Ns
+- **Step 2b:** [repeatMasker.sh](PostSequencing/repeatMasker.sh) masks low complexity and repeat sequences with Ns

 Submitting jobs to run RepeatMasker jobs:
 ```